-Adding a second Y axis to an Excel chart can help you display more relevant information on one chart thus making your reports and Excel dashboards extremely user-friendly.
-To learn how to create a chart with two Y axis in Excel 2010 read on….
+Adding a second Y axis to an Excel chart can help you display more information on a single chart and empower your users to make better business decisions.
+To learn how to create a chart with two Y axis in Excel read on….

 Two Y axis on an Excel chart

 If you are creating an Excel report that contains charts, and especially if you are creating an Excel dashboard where space is at a premium, then displaying two unique sets of information is extremely useful.
 One of the key problems with trying to do this is when your values have very different ranges.

 For example, if you want to display the number of units sold and the income made from those sales on one chart you might find that the two data series (units sold and income) end up looking something like this on your Excel chart: